tchajed/sys-verif-fa25/docs/notes/coq-intro.md

 - Vernacular is a sequence of stateful commands.
 They create definitions, change attributes.
 They can also be queries which don't affect the state but help you write code.
 When you use Coq interactively, you've executed a prefix of the vernacular commands.
 You can move forward and backward, undoing commands.
-When you are done with a development, you generally re-run Coq in "batch mode" like a compiler, which runs the same commands.
-This is needed to make sure everything gets checked, and because it produces a compiled output file that Coq imports.
+- When you are done with a development, you generally re-run Coq in "batch mode" like a compiler, which runs the same vernacular commands and produces a compiled output file.
+This is needed to make sure everything gets checked, and because Coq uses those outputs when it needs to import another file.
 - Vernacular commands create new types, definitions, and start proofs.
 Creating new types is especially interesting.
 - Tactics are used to prove theorems.
 This is yet another language (quite